rrousselGit/flutter_hooks/README.md

 }
 ```

-All widgets that desire to use an `AnimationController` will have to reimplement the creation/destruction these life-cycles from scratch, which is of course undesired.
+All widgets that desire to use an `AnimationController` will have to reimplement almost of all this from scratch, which is of course undesired.

-Dart mixins can partially solve this issue, but they suffer from other issues:
+Dart mixins can partially solve this issue, but they suffer from other problems:

-- One given mixin can only be used once per class.
+- A given mixin can only be used once per class.
-- Mixins and the class shares the same type.
+- Mixins and the class shares the same object.
 This means that if two mixins define a variable under the same name, the end result may vary between compilation fail to unknown behavior.

 ---

-Now let's reimplement the previous example using this library:
+This library propose a third solution:

 ```dart
 class Example extends HookWidget {